RamyaIIIT/IIITB_4BitRingCounter/README.md

 - Measure timers and rate, etc.

-## Blocked Diagram of 4 bit Ring counter
+## Block Diagram of 4 bit Ring counter

  A ring counter is a synchronous counter which transfers the same data throughout it.
 It is a typical application of shift register and can be designed using either D or JK flip-flops (FFs).
 Here, a 4-bit ring counter is designed by a series of 4 D-FFs connected together in feedback manner.
 That means the output of the last FF is connected to the input of the first FF.
 The clock signal is applied to all the FFs simultaneously.